electricimp/AWSDynamoDB/README.md

 # AWSDynamoDB

-The helper library to invoke [AWS DynamoDB](https://aws.amazon.com/documentation/dynamodb/) functions from agent code.

-This class can be used to manage DynamoDB tables and perform actions such as creating, reading, updating and deleting data and tables.
+[Amazon DynamoDB](https://aws.amazon.com/documentation/dynamodb/) is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+This library uses [AWS DynamoDB Rest API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html) to provide low-level API actions for managing database tables and indexes, and for creating, reading, updating and deleting data.

 **Note: The AWSDynamoDB library uses [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) for all requests.
 Therefor the AWSRequestV4 must also be included in your agent code.**